Connector

 Statement is an API for executing SQL without dynamic parameters.

-※ Since Statement does not use dynamic parameters, there is a risk of SQL injection depending on its usage.
-Therefore, it is recommended to use PreparedStatement when dynamic parameters are used.
+Note: Since Statement does not use dynamic parameters, there is a risk of SQL injection depending on how it is used.
+Therefore, it is recommended to use PreparedStatement when using dynamic parameters.

 Read Query

-The value returned by the MySQL server as a result of executing the query is stored in a ResultSet and returned as a return value.
+The values returned from the MySQL server as a result of executing the query are stored in ResultSet and returned as the return value.

 for